-- Support the development of comprehensively designed residential neighbourhoods that promote interaction between residents. - Require neighbourhoods to have an integrated parks, open space, and trail system that promotes walking and cycling and provides for a positive recreational and/or cultural experience for residents. - Ensure hamlet residential areas within the hamlet provide for an efficient internal transportation network, with connections to other neighbourhoods and the hamlet's core area. - Provide for a range of lot sizes and housing types to accommodate the varying needs and incomes of Rocky View County residents. - Provide for human scale design and attractive hamlet residential areas through the use of architectural and community design guidelines.
+- Support single detached dwellings as a predominant form of residential development, while allowing other housing types to meet the density and composition requirements set out within this plan. - Mix land uses to keep homes, jobs and stores close together to increase convenience and to reduce the need to drive. - Support the development of comprehensively designed residential neighbourhoods that promote interaction between residents. - Require neighbourhoods to have an integrated parks, open space, and trail system that promotes walking and cycling, within and between neighbourhoods. and provides for a positive recreational and/or cultural experience for residents. - Ensure hamlet residential areas within the hamlet provide for an efficient internal transportation network, with connections to other neighbourhoods and the hamlet's core area. - Provide for a range of lot sizes and housing types to accommodate the varying needs and incomes of Rocky View County residents. - Provide for human scale design and attractive hamlet residential areas using architectural and community design guidelines. - Ensure that open space, wetlands, riparian areas, and other areas of environmental significance become an identifying feature of the community and a place for residents to enjoy passive recreational pursuits. - Facilitate efficient use of land and environmentally sensitive development that accommodates people of all ages and abilities. - Achieve servicing efficiencies with higher densities and phasing. - Employ a County-Led Conceptual Scheme process for comprehensive planning of Neighbourhood areas and Community Core to ensure collaboration with area landowners and including engagement with the wider community. - Implement appropriate interface policies and design guidelines to minimize the impact between different land uses and higher density housing form to existing residential development.